Boron neutron capture therapeutics: Research

 The availability of accelerator-based BNCT sites allows more opportunities to test BNCT.
 New therapeutics are also being developed.
 Future developments are focusing on combining BNCT with other therapies, increasing drug-water solubility and tumor retention, and utilizing BNCT in non-localities.
+The challenge of tumor heterogeneity is being researched to determine if the variable response to treatment can be addressed.